mpanunto/PanunTools/docs/README_UpdatePerimeterIR.md

 - IR Scattered Heat

-Additionally, for the updated 'Fire Edge' feature to be correct, the 'Contained Line' ***MUST*** match the fire perimeter's edge.
+Additionally, for the updated 'Fire Edge' feature to be correct, the incident's 'Contained Line' ***MUST*** match the fire perimeter's edge.
 If the newly generated 'Fire Edge' feature appears to be overlapping any 'Contained Line', this is a good indication that the incident's 'Contained Line' does not match the fire perimeter's edge at these locations, and needs to be cleaned up.

 ### User Inputs